 Enter the neighbor's S-150 bobcat!
 I've got my name on an auger attachment for this next week, so hopefully with my dad behind the bobcat the process will go smoothly.

 One of my favorite aspects of permaculture is food forests.
 What is a food forest?
 Imagine walking through acres of beautiful apple trees, surrounded by fruiting mulberries, ripe tomatoes, creeping clusters of mint and wild strawberries, as you walk you can pick and eat whatever your heart desires.
 All the plants benefit each other in a closed loop system that draws pollinators, adds minerals to the soil, fertilizes itself naturally, and mulches itself naturally.
-Food Forest gardening is a low maintenance sustainable plant-based food production system, inspired wholly by the way woodland ecosystems work without human interference.
+Food forest gardening and farming is a low maintenance sustainable plant-based food production system, inspired wholly by the way woodland ecosystems work without human interference.

 This last weekend my parents came into town and thank GOD!
 We got so much done.
 My dad works as the Trail Boss for the Burnett County Snowmobile Club, making him the most efficient guy I know when it comes to taking down trees.